lux-liang/Robust-Audio-Deepfake-Evolution/README.md

 Audio deepfake detection systems have achieved remarkable performance on clean, uncompressed datasets.
 However, their performance degrades significantly when deployed in real-world scenarios where audio undergoes codec compression (MP3, AAC) and other distortions.
 This project documents a systematic four-phase evolution from an academically-optimized model to a robust, production-ready system.

 **Phase 6**, the current version, introduces **Codec Augmentation** and **Fast Gradient Method (FGM) adversarial training** to achieve state-of-the-art robustness.
-While maintaining competitive performance on clean data (4.42% EER on ASVspoof 2019 LA), Phase 6 achieves a dramatic improvement on compressed real-world data, reducing EER from 20.0% (Phase 5) to **4.03%**—a **5× improvement** that bridges the gap between academic benchmarks and practical deployment.
+While maintaining competitive performance on clean data (4.42% EER on ASVspoof 2019 LA), Phase 6 achieves a dramatic improvement on compressed real-world data, reducing EER from 20.0% (Phase 5) to **4.03%**—a **79.9% error reduction** that bridges the gap between academic benchmarks and practical deployment.

 ---